PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 Let me slow down and tell you something of the place that I live.

-Now I am first Knight of Boltac, granted the landholdings of the North.
+Now I am first Knight of Robrecht, granted the landholdings of the North.
 The most dangerous-- I am accounted a brave man by many deeds and more tales, but I will tell you.
 In all my days, I have never seen anything more brave than a fat shopkeeper with a limp, setting out to rescue the woman he loved.